robspassky/sqlshell/src/docs/users-guide.md

 > * `maxhistory`: Sets the maximum number of entries in the command history.
 >   **Default:** A really large number (the largest possible signed 32-bit
 >   integer, 2147483647).
 >
+> * `prompt`: Sets the primary prompt, which defaults to "sqlshell> ".
+>   You can change the prompt to anything you want.
+The string you pass to
+>   `.set prompt` can contain the following escapes, which are substituted
+>   as described.
+In all cases, if an escape has no value, an empty string
+>   is subsituted.
+>
+>   - `%db%`: Substitute the name of the current database, if known.
+>     The name is the section name in the configuration file, minus its
+>     "db_" prefix.
+>   - `%dbtype%`: The database type (Oracle, Microsoft SQL Server, etc.)
+>   - `%user%`: The name of the user connected to the database.
+>   - `%SP%`: A space
+>
 > * `schema': The schema to use when resolving table names.
 If omitted,
 >   then SQLShell considers all tables that are visible to the connected